eveseat/docs/docs/admin_guides/docker_admin.md

 seat_backup.sql.gz
 ```

-Before restoring you should do the same modifications if you are on a new
-server.
-(Modifying the `docker-compose.yml` and adding the `my.cnf`)

-Additionally you should create two sql files which will save you time
-restoring your backup they should be called `start.sql` and `end.sql`.
+Before you are planning to restore your database you should create two sql files which will save you time  these files should be called `start.sql` and `end.sql`.

 `start.sql:`
 ```sql